No, this photo doesn‘t show one wolf protecting another’s throat in a gesture of heroism

 The arctic wolf on the left was named Shadow.
-He was the dominant male of the exhibit pack at the time this photograph was taken.
-The two wolves on the right are brothers – Denali and Aidan, who is pictured on the bottom.
+He was the dominant male of the Exhibit Pack when this photograph was taken.
+The two wolves on the right are brothers–Denali and Aidan, who are pictured on the bottom.

 Shadow shows a lip curl to the subordinate males of the pack,” Schmidt said.
 “Aidan is more timid and tucks his head lower in acceptance of the dominance than his brother Denali, who is more defiant and tries to stare down Shadow.
 It appears the more accepting behavior rather than defiant behavior may have an advantage in pack social dynamics and Aidan succeeded Shadow as the pack leader.“